 On the other hand, Pakkawood is resistant to water.
 It can be washed and will not deform or split.
 It lasts for a long time.
 The appearance is also charming.
 All these factors made Pakkawood so renowned and a popular choice for handles.

 Uses of Pakkawood

-There is a wide variety of use of Pakkawood.
+There is a wide variety of use for Pakkawood.
 Some most popular ones are mentioned below:

-Knives: Pakkawood is frequently used as knife handles.
+Pakkawood is frequently used as a knife handle.
 Knives are used in the kitchen, so they must be resistant to water.
 This requirement makes Pakkawood an ideal choice for knife handles.
 Pakkawood also gives the knife an aesthetic look.

 Is Pakkawood Food Safe?